cjolowicz/cookiecutter-hypermodern-python/README.rst

 - Coverage reporting with Codecov_
 - Command-line interface with Click_
 - Linting with Flake8_ and various `awesome plugins`__
-- Static type-checking with mypy_ and pytype_
+- Static type-checking with mypy_
 - Runtime type-checking with Typeguard_
 - Security audit with Bandit_ and Safety_
 - Git hook management with pre-commit_